Peoria resident officer speaks on city’s violence

 Peoria Police Chief Eric Echevarria said the rising temperatures are contributing factors to the uptick in crime.

-“It’s warmer out, there’s more people out,” Echevarria said.
+“It’s warmer out, there are more people out,” Echevarria said.
 “So, we’re seeing a direct correlation with that.”

 Echevarria said even with the summer uptick, crime is still down compared to this same time last year.

-One of those initiatives police have put in place include having officers in like Marques Smith live in the neighborhoods they serve.
+One of those initiatives police have put in place includes having officers like Marques Smith live in the neighborhoods they serve.

-He said he wears numerous hats and has helped with code enforcement, parking enforcement, and patrol while also going out to build relationships with community members in the hopes to establish trust, help bridge the gap between people and police, and prevent crime.
+He said he wears numerous hats and has helped with code enforcement, parking enforcement, and patrol while also going out to build relationships with community members in the hopes to establish trust, helping bridge the gap between people and police, and preventing crime.

 “You want the residents within the community to feel comfortable with you so that they can contact you and know that something is going to get done,” Smith said.